SCAR-sandpit/rtools/rtools.md

     occ_search(datasetKey='7b5d6a48-f762-11e1-a439-00145eb45e9a', return='data', limit=20)

     # Search on latitidue and longitude
-    occ_search(search="kingfisherk", decimalLatitude=50, decimalLongitude=-10)
+    occ_search(search="kingfisher", decimalLatitude=50, decimalLongitude=-10)
-    occ_download('decimalLatitude <= -65')

 Alternatively, users can download data directly from GBIF.
-For example, [Antarctic Plant Database](%22https://www.gbif.org/dataset/82d9ff5c-f762-11e1-a439-00145eb45e9a%22) harbors more than 50,000 occurrences of over 40,000 plant specimens from Antarctica, the sub-Antarctic islands and surrounding continents.
+For instance, [Antarctic Plant Database](%22https://www.gbif.org/dataset/82d9ff5c-f762-11e1-a439-00145eb45e9a%22) harbors more than 50,000 occurrences of over 40,000 plant specimens from Antarctica, the sub-Antarctic islands and surrounding continents.

-Another way to retrieve data from the GBIF is by employing the API.
+Users can also download and import the data directly in one step as follows.

+    dd_gbif <- occ_download_get(key = "0000066-140928181241064", overwrite = TRUE) %>%
+        occ_download_import(dd_gbif_download, na.strings = c("", NA))

 ### OBIS